lam0re/scoreboard/README.md

 # Scoreboard
-This project was created for the challenge-based Hack.lu CTF 2011.
+This project was created for the challenge-based Hack.lu CTF 2011 competition.
 It is based on PHP and MySQL and makes heavy use of Javascript.

 ## Goal
 The goal of this project was to write an interactive, animated scoreboard which automatically updates itself without reloads.
 If a team submits a flag or